DeepRank/3D-Vac/docs/hpc_notes.md

 ### Submitting a job

+- `srun` is used to submit a job for execution in real time.
+You can use `srun` to start an interactive job or an MPI program (more about it [here](https://servicedesk.surf.nl/wiki/display/WIKI/Interactive+jobs)). `srun` is interactive and blocking (you get the result in your terminal and you cannot write other commands until it is finished).
+In this case the script is immediately executed on the remote host.
+- `sbatch` is used to submit a job script for later execution. `sbatch` is batch processing and non-blocking (results are written to a file and you can submit other commands right away).
+In this case the job is handled by Slurm: you can disconnect, kill your terminal, etc. with no consequence.
+The job is no longer linked to a running process.
+- You typically use `sbatch` to submit a job and `srun` in the submission script to create job steps as Slurm calls them. `srun` is used to launch the processes.
+If your program is a parallel MPI program, `srun` takes care of creating all the MPI processes.
+If not, `srun` will run your program as many times as specified by the `--ntasks` option.
+Unless otherwise specified, `srun` inherits by default the pertinent options of the `sbatch`.
+- For some applications, you want to submit the same job script repeatedly.
+In these situations, you can submit an [array job](https://servicedesk.surf.nl/wiki/display/WIKI/Array+jobs).
+- A feature that is available to `sbatch` and not to `srun` is job arrays.
+- All the parameters `--ntasks`, `--nodes`, `--cpus-per-task`, `--ntasks-per-node` have the same meaning in both commands.
 - To submit the job described in my_job.sh, use `sbatch my_job.sh`.
 - Upon submission, the system will report the job ID that has been assigned to the job.
 - If you want to cancel a job in the queue, use `scancel [jobid]`.
 - In the batch system, the job output is written to a text file: `slurm-[jobid].out`.
 Make sure to check this file after your job has finished to see if it ran correctly.
 - After you have submitted a job, it ends up in the job queue.
 You can inspect the queue with `squeue -u [username]` or `squeue -j [jobid]`.
-- For some applications, you want to submit the same job script repeatedly.
-In these situations, you can submit an [array job](https://servicedesk.surf.nl/wiki/display/WIKI/Array+jobs).
-- you can use `srun` to start an interactive job or an MPI program (more about it [here](https://servicedesk.surf.nl/wiki/display/WIKI/Interactive+jobs)).